VEROS PANORAMA TRAIL

 Directions

-The hike starts at the mountain station of the aerial tramway and takes you first up to Bruchegg and from there on to the Tyndall monument.
+The hike begins at the mountain station of the cable car and first takes you up to Bruchegg and from there further to the Tyndall Memorial.
 Enjoy the view!
-This is followed by the descent to the Aletschbord and here too it is worth enjoying the view over the Great Aletsch Glacier and the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch.
-The route now continues towards Lüsgersee, crossing the Färricha.
-After a refreshing dip in Lake Lüsgersee, follow the path back to the top station of the aerial tramway.
+Then follows the descent to Aletschbord and here too it is worth enjoying the view over the Great Aletsch Glacier and the UNESCO World Heritage Swiss Alps Jungfrau-Aletsch.
+Next, continue towards Lüsgersee, crossing the Färricha.
+After a refreshing cooldown in Lüsgersee, follow the path back to the mountain station of the cable car.

-Belalp mountain station - Bruchegg - Tyndalldenkmal - Aletschbord - Färricha - Lüsgersee - Belalp mountain station
+Belalp mountain station - Bruchegg - Tyndall Memorial - Aletschbord - Färricha - Lüsgersee - Belalp mountain station

 Tour information